-B. ENROLLMENT & PERSISTENCE
+B. ENROLLMENT AND PERSISTENCE

 B1.
-Institutional Enrollment-Men and Women, Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2017.
+Institutional Enrollment-Men and Women, Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2019.
 Note: Report students formerly designated as "first professional" in the graduate cells.
-Effective 2017-2018, Official Fall Reporting Enrollment numbers will be entered in CDS (IPEDS as well).
-Note: This effects the part time students count and in turn the total.
-Please contact IR office for details.